michav1510/Machine-Learning-Operations/README.md

 ## Key Steps

-* Dataset registration.
-You can see below two datasets but they are identical, with different names.
-The one was ready from the loading of the Lab and the other one we register it manually:
+About the first task:
+* After the registration of the aforementioned(above)dataset we can see the registered datasets as below:

 ![Step2 registered datasets](/screenshots/step2_registered_datasets.png)

-* After the AutoML finished(first image below), you can see the best model(second image below):
+* After the AutoML has finished you can see the status "Completed" as below, with other useful information such as the duration and the compute target.

 ![Step2 experiment completed](/screenshots/step2_experiment_completed.png)

+* If you select the run of the AutoML and select "Models" you can see the list of all the models in descent order of accuracy.
+As you can see below the best algorithm was "Voting Ensemble".
 ![Step2 best model](/screenshots/step2_best_model.png)

-* After we deployed the best model, we enabled the application insights:
+* In the deployment of the module in order to make a REST endpoint to interact with.
+A pretty useful thing of the endpoint is the application insigths.
+With the application insights you can see the "Failed Requests", "Server Response Time" and "Server Requests" and other useful things.
+We enabled with running the "logs.py" script.
+Below you see in the first image that the "Applications Insights Enabled" as "true" and to the next three images the running of the "logs.py" in the command prompt.
 ![Step3 application insights enabled](/screenshots/step4_applications_insights_enabled.png)

-* We ran the logs.py, and we show below the output:
 ![Step4 logs.py script](/screenshots/step4_logs_script_part3.png)
 ![Step4 logs.py script](/screenshots/step4_logs_script_part2.png)
 ![Step4 logs.py script](/screenshots/step4_logs_script_part1.png)